araobp/sensor-network/README.md

 ## Networking examples

-One I2C master and three I2C slaves are connected with each other via backplane bus:
+One I2C master and three I2C slaves are connected with each other via backplane bus on the back of base board

 ![compact](./doc/compact.png)

-A similar construct to the above, but all the boards are connected with each other via daisy-chain:
+A similar construct to the above, but all the boards are connected with each other in a daisy-chain manner:

 ![daisy_chain](./doc/daisy_chain.png)